a-b-street/docs/book/src/software/ungap_the_map/motivation.md

 and that electric vehicles will solve these problems.
-While they certainly help with engine emissions, they still pollute due to [tires](https://epha.org/electric-vehicles-and-air-pollution-the-claims-and-the-facts/) and do nothing to help with the space consumption or collision problem.
-And migrating the majority of gas cars to electric would be incredibly expensive anyway.
+While they certainly help with engine emissions, they still pollute due to [tires](https://epha.org/electric-vehicles-and-air-pollution-the-claims-and-the-facts/) and do nothing to help with the space consumption or safety problem.
+And migrating the majority of gas cars to electric would be incredibly expensive!

 Another false promise is autonomous vehicles.
 The technology is seemingly always a few years away from wide rollout.
 Even once it's ready, there's a very real